EDITOR’S NOTE: This column by PDN Senior Staff Writer Paul Gottlieb first appeared Nov. 10, 2000. We print an updated version every Veterans Day.

 It was dedicated on Memorial Day 2001.

-After a long effort by Roth, the historic red brick federal building at 138 W. First St. in Port Angeles was named after Anderson in 2008.
+Due to Roth’s efforts, the historic red brick federal building at 138 W. First St. in Port Angeles was named after Anderson in 2008.

 Anderson’s sister, Mary Anderson-Roderick of Port Angeles and Everett, entrusted Roth with her brother’s Medal of Honor, stipulating in a letter to Roth that “it not be left on a dusty shelf in the back room of a museum,” Roth said.

-Discrepancies persist on the circumstances of Anderson’s death.
+Discrepancies persist over Anderson’s death.

 “Anderson was preparing to throw a grenade at an enemy position when it slipped from his hands and rolled toward the men at the bottom of the hole,” says Anderson’s medal citation, signed by President Franklin D. Roosevelt.